Exclusive: Brazil logistics firm to cancel IPO - source

 SAO PAULO Brazilian logistics firm Vix Logistica SA has decided to shelve plans for an initial public offering this year because of lukewarm demand, a source told Reuters on Friday, another sign of how many investors have cooled on Brazil's stagnant economy.

-The pricing for the Vitoria, Brazil-based firm's IPO had been expected to take place in April and was seen raising in the range of 600 million reais ($300 million).
+The pricing for the Vitoria, Brazil-based firm's IPO had been expected to take place in April and was seen raising in the range of 600 million reais (186 million pounds).
 Its cancellation will dampen hopes for a revival in IPOs after a down 2012, although several other companies still plan to move forward.

 A source with knowledge of the decision said Vix had faced doubts from investors primarily because Brazil's economy grew less than 1 percent last year, and an uncertain outlook for 2013 made the company's medium-range business plan seem murky.

-"With an economy that's not growing, there's a lot of skepticism about Brazil right now," the source said on condition of anonymity.
+"With an economy that's not growing, there's a lot of scepticism about Brazil right now," the source said on condition of anonymity.

 The relatively small size of the IPO also failed to stir major institutional investors who increasingly prefer $1-billion-plus offerings because the Brazilian market often isn't liquid enough to satisfy them, the source said.